 2. Fly Business Class from Australia to the US on Fiji Airways

 This trip could include a free stopover in Fiji, and the redemption is only 55,000 miles.
-Fly to exciting left-coast US cities such as Los Angeles or San Francisco after a quiet island vacation in relaxing Fiji.
+Fly to exciting West Coast cities such as Los Angeles or San Francisco after a quiet island vacation in relaxing Fiji.

 3. Fly Business Class from Australia to Hawaii, the US or Mexico on Qantas

-4. Fly First Class from Australia to Hawaii, the US or Mexico on Qantas
+4. Fly First Class from Australia to the US on Qantas

 This deal is available from only 20,000 miles, which can be pretty inexpensive considering the size of Australia.
-While this option is available for most inter-Australia flights, it isn’t such a great deal for nearby cities such as Sydney to Melbourne.
-However, it would be a fantastic value on a transcontinental flight such as the route between Sydney and Perth, which Qantas offer for 36,000 points.
+While this option is available for most intra-Australia flights, it isn’t such a great deal for nearby cities such as Sydney to Melbourne.
+However, it would be a fantastic value on a transcontinental flight such as the route between Sydney and Perth, which Qantas offers for 36,000 points.

 6. Fly Economy within Australia on Qantas

-Putting you back 12.5k miles, this isn’t as good of a deal as the 10k miles that American Airlines charges for economy within Australia.
-However, this can still deliver good value for expensive “off the beaten path” destinations, such as getting up to Hamilton Island or inward to Uluru.
+Putting you back 12,500 miles, this isn’t as good of a deal as the 10,000 miles that American Airlines charges for economy within Australia.
+However, this can still deliver good value for expensive off-the-beaten-path destinations, such as getting up to Hamilton Island or inward to Uluru.

 Enjoy the tropical paradise of the Whitsunday Islands which are located close to the Great Barrier Reef, providing an excellent opportunity to go snorkeling.
 For a completely different trip, head to Uluru to explore the Red Centre of the Northern Territory.
 This massive sandstone monolith is sacred to indigenous people and seems to catch fire during sunrise and sunset.